 The term “cadenza” refers to an improvised musical section of an opera designed to showcase the virtuosity of the performers.
 No better metaphor exists for Dario Argento’s Opera.
 Argento famously architects his films to push the limits of style and cinematography.
-He then conflates his beautiful exposition with brutality and depravity.
+He then combines his beautiful exposition with brutality and depravity.
 If the audience averts their eyes they miss the spectacle.
-Argento tapes razor-sharp needles to the audience’s eyelids, forcing them to consume the savagery.
+In turn, Argento tapes razor-sharp needles to the audience’s eyelids, forcing them to consume the savagery.

 The Art of the Giallo